 MessagingStyle

 object.
-A conversation (or MessagingStyle
+A conversation, or MessagingStyle

-) contains a title,
+, contains a title,

-To notify users of updates to a conversation (such as a new message), apps post
+To notify users of updates to a conversation, such as a new message, apps post

 a Notification

 to the Android system.
-This Notification uses the

-object to display messaging-specific UI in the notification
+object to display messaging-specific

-shade.
+UI in the notification shade.
 The Android platform also passes this Notification

-to Android Auto, and
+to Android Auto, and the MessagingStyle

-is extracted and used to post a notification through the
+is extracted and used to post a

-car's display.
+notification through the car's display.

 objects to a Notification

-object that is styled with a single MessagingStyle
+object that is styled with a MessagingStyle

 object.
-MessagingStyle
+The MessagingStyle

 MessagingStyle.Message

-you must attach a reply and mark-as-read Action
+must attach reply and mark-as-read Action

-to the Notification
+objects to the Notification

 .